AdeZwart/AdeZwart/README.md

 # 👋 Hi, I’m André de Zwart (he/him)

 ---
-I'm a C#/.NET developer at [Dormakaba](https://www.dormakaba.com/nl-nl/atimo) in Utrecht, The Netherlands.
+I'm a C#/.NET developer at [Dormakaba NL](https://www.dormakaba.com/nl-nl/atimo) in Utrecht, The Netherlands.
 I have a strong interest in Agile and DevOps practices, always chasing the mythical "10 deploys per day".

 I try to live by the following:
 _"I have never tried that before, so I think I should definitely be able to do that"_